Paruppu Payasam | Moong Dal Payasam | Pasi Paruppu Payasam

 How to make Paruppu Payasam

-2. When the pressure settles down on its own, then only remove the lid and check the dal.
-The lentils should be cooked well.
-They should not be too pasty or lumpy.
+2. When the pressure settles down naturally, remove the lid and check the dal.
+It should be cooked well, and not be too pasty or lumpy.

-3. Pour the entire contents of the small pan (cooked moong dal + water) in another pan or a kadai.
+3. Pour the cooked moong dal and water in another pan or kadai.

 4. Mash the moong dal with a spoon.

-5. Add ½ cup thin coconut milk or water.
-Stir and mix well.
+5. Add ½ cup thin coconut milk or water and mix well.

 6. Add ¾ cup jaggery powder.
 For a less sweet taste, you can add ½ cup jaggery powder or grated jaggery.

-If the jaggery you use has a lot of impurities, then heat the jaggery in ⅓ cup water on a low heat.
-Stir till the jaggery melts.
-Then filter and use this syrup.
+If the jaggery has a lot of impurities, then heat it in ⅓ cup water on low heat and stir till it melts.
+Then, filter and use this syrup.

-7. Keep the pan or kadai on stove top and on a low flame heat this mixture.
+7. Keep the pan or kadai on stovetop and heat the mixture on low flame.

 8. Keep on stirring so that the jaggery dissolves.

-9. Once all the jaggery dissolves, then add 1 cup of thick coconut milk.
+9. Once the jaggery has dissolves, add 1 cup thick coconut milk.

-10. Mix very well and just gently heat through for a minute or two.
-Switch off the heat and keep it aside.
+10. Mix very well and gently heat through for a minute or two.
+Turn off the heat and set aside.
 Do not over heat or boil as the coconut milk can curdle.

-12. Fry till the cashews begin to get golden.
+12. Fry till the cashews begin to turn golden.

-13. Once the cashews start becoming golden, add 1 tablespoon of raisins and ½ teaspoon of cardamom powder.
+13. Once the cashews start becoming golden, add 1 tablespoon raisins and ½ teaspoon cardamom powder.

-14. Fry the raisins till they become plump and swell.
+14. Fry the raisins till they swell and become plump.

 16. Mix very well.

-17. Serve pasi paruppu payasam hot or warm.
-On cooling the paruppu payasam will thicken.
-Refrigerate the payasam as soon as it comes to room temperature.
+17. Serve Pasi Paruppu Payasam hot or warm.
+On cooling, the payasam will thicken.
+Refrigerate it as soon as it comes to room temperature.

 Prep Time 15 minutes